-Sex Therapy addresses two major components of healthy sexual functioning- sexuality and disorders.
+Sex Therapy addresses two major components of healthy sexual functioning- sexuality and dysfunctions.

-Sexual Disorders While labeling someone as having a "disorder" sounds scary and judgmental, it helps professionals in medicine, mental health and other disciplines find the right treatment for your presenting problem.
-Medical providers, therapists and even insurance companies can all communicate in a common language when discussing a sexual disorder if it has been properly identified and a treatment plan has been agreed upon by you and your professional team.
-The definition of disorder has changed over time, but most disorders in the Diagnostic and Statistical Manual, 5th edition (DSM-5) can be classified under these major areas: Disorders of
+Sexual Dysfunctions While calling something "dysfunctional" can sound scary and judgmental, identifying the kind of problem someone is having helps professionals in medicine, mental health and other disciplines find the right treatment for the concerns you have.
+Medical providers, therapists and even insurance companies can all communicate in a common language when discussing a sexual dysfunction.
+Proper identification also helps you and your professional team agree on a treatment plan or course of action.
+The definition of dysfunctions have changed over time, but most dysfunctions in the Diagnostic and Statistical Manual, 5th edition (DSM-5) can be classified under these major areas: Dysfunctions of

 arousal - physical indications of one's willingness for sexual activity